Seth MacFarlane: Early life and education

 Seth Woodbury MacFarlane was born on October 26, 1973, in Kent, Connecticut.
-His parents, Ronald Milton MacFarlane (b.
-1946) and Ann Perry (née Sager; 1947–2010), were born in Newburyport, Massachusetts.
-His younger sister Rachael is also a voice actress.
+His parents, Ronald Milton MacFarlane (born 1946) and Ann Perry (1947–2010), were born in Newburyport, Massachusetts.
+His younger sister Rachael is a voice actress.
 His maternal grandfather, Arthur Sager, competed in the 1928 Summer Olympics in track and field.
-MacFarlane's parents met in 1970 when they lived and worked in Boston, and married later that year.
-They moved to Kent in 1972, where Ann began working in the admissions office at South Kent School.
-She later worked in the college guidance and admissions offices at the Kent School, a selective college preparatory school, where Ronald was a teacher.
+His parents met in 1970 when they lived and worked in Boston and married later in 1970.
+They moved to Kent in 1972, and Ann began working in the admissions office at South Kent School in South Kent, Connecticut.
+She later worked in the college guidance and admissions offices at the Kent School, a selective college-preparatory school, where Ronald was a teacher.

-As a child, MacFarlane developed an interest in illustration, and at the age of two he began drawing cartoon characters such as Fred Flintstone and Woody Woodpecker.
-By age five, he knew he wanted to pursue a career in animation, and began by creating flip books after his parents found a book on the subject for him.
-Four years later, at nine, he began publishing a weekly comic strip, Walter Crouton, for The Kent Good Times Dispatch, the local newspaper; it paid him five dollars per week.
-MacFarlane said in an October 2011 interview that as a child he was always "weirdly fascinated by the Communion ceremony".
-He created a strip with a character kneeling at the altar taking Communion and asking "Can I have fries with that?"
-The paper printed it and he got an "angry letter" from the local priest; it led to "sort of a little mini-controversy" in the town.
+As a child, Seth MacFarlane developed an interest in illustration, and at the age of two he began drawing cartoon characters, including Fred Flintstone and Woody Woodpecker.
+By age five, he knew he wanted to pursue a career in animation and began by creating flip books after his parents found a book on the subject for him.
+At nine, he began publishing a weekly comic strip, Walter Crouton, for The Kent Good Times Dispatch, the local newspaper; it paid him five dollars per week.
+MacFarlane said that as a child he was always "weirdly fascinated by the communion ceremony".
+He created a strip with a character kneeling at the altar taking communion and asking, "Can I have fries with that?"
+The paper printed it, and he got an "angry letter" from the local priest; it led to "sort of a little mini-controversy" in the town.
 MacFarlane received his high school diploma in 1991 from the Kent School.
-While there, he continued experimenting with animation, and his parents gave him an 8 mm camera.
+While there, he continued experimenting with animation, and his parents gave him an 8 mm film camera.

 After graduating from high school, MacFarlane attended the Rhode Island School of Design (RISD), where he majored in animation.
-As a student, he intended to work for Disney, but changed his mind after seeing The Simpsons.
+As a student, he intended to work for Disney but changed his mind after seeing The Simpsons.
 During his time at RISD, he performed stand-up comedy.
-He also starred in many student films, meeting future Family Guy cast member Mike Henry, whose brother Patrick was MacFarlane's classmate.
+He starred in many student films, meeting future Family Guy cast member Mike Henry, whose brother Patrick was MacFarlane's classmate.
 In his senior year, he made his thesis film, The Life of Larry, which became the inspiration for Family Guy.
 A professor submitted his film to the animation studio Hanna-Barbera, where he was later hired.
 He graduated in 1995 with a Bachelor of Fine Arts degree.